kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Write about QueuingHints and that I end up using Pod Activator for reschedule queued pods.
 - Write about atomics and we only use configmap for debugging.
 - Write about Reserve/Unreserve and we use it for making sure pods gets scheduled to the node otherwise we can try again.
 We need this to ensure race conditions not happens.
 We cannot rely on snapshot alone.
+- Write about that Optimizer is not deterministic, when having multiple workers.
+However, we need multiple workers, otherwise it is too slow.

 ## Developed